coda/packs-sdk/docs/reference/sdk/interfaces/IdentityDefinition.md

 • `Optional` **dynamicUrl**: `string`

 The dynamic URL, if this is a schema for a dynamic sync table.
-When returning a schema from the {@link getSchema}
-formula of a dynamic sync table, you must include the dynamic URL of that table, so that rows in this table may be distinguished from rows in another dynamic instance of the same table.
+When returning a schema from the [DynamicSyncTableOptions.getSchema](DynamicSyncTableOptions.md#getschema) formula of a dynamic sync table, you must include the dynamic URL of that table, so that rows in this table may be distinguished from rows in another dynamic instance of the same table.

 When creating a reference to a dynamic sync table, you must include the dynamic URL of the table